-The business has had many awards including the 2012 World Architecture Festival in Transport and Excellence in Brick and Block Awards.
+The business has also previously received awards including the 2012 World Architecture Festival in Transport and Excellence in Brick and Block Awards.

 Cox Architecture originated in 1962 as a partnership between Philip Cox and Ian McKay.

-Master planning became a major focus of the practice, specifically for urban waterfronts and for tertiary education and research campuses both in Australia and internationally.
+Master planning became a major focus for the practice, specifically for urban waterfronts and tertiary education and research campuses both in Australia and internationally.
 The Singapore Marina Bay Redevelopment and Singapore Management University was an international competition won by Cox Architecture.